Dooring is a serious risk for bike riders and available prevention measures are rarely deployed.

 In Victoria between July 2011 and June 2016, according to VicRoads, there were 771 car doorings involving bike riders.
 Of these two were fatalities and 177 were serious injuries.

 The person opening the vehicle door, dismounting or exiting a vehicle is always legally responsible for avoiding obstructing traffic.
-Therefore, they must comprehensively check before acting.
-See more for drivers below.
+It is therefore critical that drivers are properly educated about how to safely exit a vehicle.

 Victoria’s road authority, VicRoads, advises drivers:

-- Get into the habit of always using your mirrors and doing a head check before opening your car door (one way to do this is to open the car door with your left hand)
+- Get into the habit of always using your mirrors and doing a head check before opening your car door.

-- Reach for the door handle with the left (inside) hand.
-This will twist your body slightly and make checking easier.
+- Reach for the door handle with the left (inside) hand, as shown in the diagram to the right.
+This maneuver, known as the Dutch Reach, will twist your body slightly and make checking easier.

 - Open the door a little and look back up the road for bikes and other vehicles.